pkeilbach/htwg-practical-nlp/docs/getting_started.md

     You can use your HTWG email address to register for GitHub and Mural.
     This will make it easier to identify you as a member of this course.
-    Also you may benefit from several student discounts.

 ## Install Python